protocollabs/maparo-std/doc/control-protocol.md

   # The id is stable for process lifetime.
 It is ok when the uuid is
   # re-generated at program start
   "id" : "hostname=uuid",

+  # session: a rand value to distinct the particular measurement.
+	# this is required if a host operates several measurement in
+	# parallel.
+The server will likely block a new session if a old
+	# if currently active.
+  "session" : <uint64_t rand>

   # a sender may send several request in a row.
 To address the right one
   # the reply host will refelct the sequence number.